Tableau vs Panely

 Where Tableau can slow fast-moving teams

-- • Longer setup before stakeholders get usable dashboards
+- • Longer setup before teams see first dashboard output

-- • Higher dependency on BI specialists for every new request
+- • Higher dependency on BI specialists for routine dashboard requests

-- • More friction for ad-hoc reporting from mixed exports
+- • More friction when reporting starts from mixed CSV and export files

-- • Slower iteration when business questions change daily
+- • Slower iteration when KPIs change weekly

 Why teams switch to Panely

-- • Prompt-based dashboard generation from uploaded files
+- • Prompt-first dashboard generation from uploaded exports

-- • Faster dashboard refreshes as new exports arrive
+- • Quick refresh cycles as new files arrive

-- • Simple shareable links for cross-functional teams
+- • Simple link sharing for clients and cross-functional stakeholders

 Tableau vs Panely at a glance